 - Infection.
 Infections of the womb or the wound where the incision has been made are relatively common following caesarian section, and are often unrelated to the practice of the medical team.
 However, unsatisfactory standards of hygiene, or inadequate after care following surgery, could give rise to an infection due to medical negligence.

 - Perforation of the bladder or bowel.
 On occasion it may become necessary for the bladder or bowel to be moved in order to perform a caesarian section.
 This procedure can result in serious complications.
-If such complications are as a result of poor judgment or substandard medical care the mother will be entitled to recover compensation for her injuries.
+If such complications are as a result of poor judgment or substandard medical care the mother will be entitled to bring a case relating to her injuries.

 - Deep vein thrombosis.
 This is another uncommon but life threatening condition that may result from a caesarian section.
 If a blood clot forms in the legs, it has the potential to travel to the lungs so it is important that it is diagnosed and treated as soon as possible to prevent this from happening.